 The client, a major U.S. health care provider, has seven geographic regions with separate pharmacy information management systems (PIMS), and wanted to integrate them all.

-The client, a major U.S. health care provider, has seven geographic regions.
-Each had its own pharmacy information management system (PIMS).
 Some were based on the same platform, but processes and practices were not consistent.
 In general, they were outmoded, creating errors within and between the systems.
 At best, these technical problems caused temporary frustration for employees and patients; at worst, the delays and mistakes cost the company valuable business it should have been able to keep.

 Inefficient and incompatible PIMS were limiting the ability of employees to provide higher levels of patient service.
 More than data quality, the common factor was process consistency.
 Leaders in the organization recognized the implications.
 They understood the value of a unified data warehouse, and called on Q Analysts to help plan and execute a complete transformation of the pharmacy data infrastructure.